 Malcolm Mackay, author of The Night the Rich Men Burned, on the inspiration behind his crime thriller series, The Glasgow Trilogy.

-August 2014, and Malcolm Mackay's fourth novel, The Night the Rich Men Burned, is just out.
-We caught up with him to ask about his inspiration for his writing and to dig into the lives of the shady characters of the Glasgow Trilogy.
+We caught up with Malcolm Mackay after the publication of his fourth novel, The Night the Rich Men Burned, to ask about his inspiration for his writing and to dig into the lives of the shady characters of the Glasgow Trilogy.

 Pan Mac: The Glasgow Trilogy is made up of The Necessary Death of Lewis Winter, How a Gunman Says Goodbye and The Sudden Arrival of Violence.
 Where did the idea for the trilogy come from?

 Malcolm Mackay: It started out with the idea of Calum as a character – a young hitman hiding his work from the world – and it grew out from there quite quickly.
 I didn’t really know when I started that it would be a trilogy but I knew I wanted it to be more than one book – I knew there was more than one story within it.

 PM: Your style is so distinctive; who were the main authors that influenced you?

 MM: I first fell in love with crime fiction through classic American authors like Jim Thompson, Dashiell Hammett, Raymond Chandler and writers like that.
 It was that sort of pace of storytelling – the books look incredibly short but they’ve got so much in them because they’re so economical and so quick with the pace of developing characters and developing their stories.
 I really wanted to do something that had that same sense of pace about it.

 MM: Yeah, you want to have a style that feels like it fits with the characters, the people you’re presenting in the story.
 Mine are characters that have so much hidden ... they’re hiding bits of themselves from other people so that kind of style I think – I hope – works with those people.

 PM: Are there any Scottish writers you admire?